 So marriage mediation can be a good option for how to fix a broken marriage without counseling.

-Are There Circumstances Under Which Our Marriage Mediation May Not be Appropriate?
+Are There Circumstances Under Where Marriage Mediation May Not be Appropriate?

 Your marriage has issues with domestic violence, substance abuse, mental health issues, or infidelity.